benjaminbardossy-dotcom/mock-pip-boy/README.md

 - **Main Functionality**
    - Custom PCB powered by an ESP32 module which serves as the heart of the device as it handles all firmware
    - Responsive user interface, which is displayed on an 2.42 inch OLED screen, and can be interacted with through the attached switches
-   - Rechargable LIPO battery which can be charged through the attached TP4056 module.
+   - Rechargeable LIPO battery which can be charged through the attached TP4056 module.
    - laser which toggles on for accurate measurement when using the VL53L0X, or can alternatively be toggled through the second switch attached
    - 2 pairs of LED's which function as flashlights for the user, and are toggled through the attached switches
    - Micro SD card reader module which function as extended storage for the ESP32.
 For this device it stores music data, which can then be played on the attached speaker.